ShuXingYu94/NGS_Process_Sample/README.md

 # Sample code for NGS processing
 > This programme takes advantage of Stacks to analyze NGS data.
+We have successfully processed NGS data for Brassicacae plants and *Triticum aestivum* L.

 * [Required environment](#required-environment)
   + [Shell](#shell)